Dpdl-io/DpdlEngine/doc/Dpdl_native_Interface.md

 ## Dpdl native Interface

-Dpdl allows to access native library functions of any given loaded native library seamlessly, in the same way as ordinary dpdl functions.
+Dpdl allows to <ins>access native library functions of any given loaded native library</ins> seamlessly, in the same way as ordinary dpdl functions.

-This features makes Dpdl a complete and powerful programming language to interact also with low level system components.
+This features makes Dpdl a complete and powerful programming language to interact also with low level system components or native C/C++ libraries.

 **Dpdl library:**